What's up with cross-module optimizations?

 we’d like to analyze it in isolation,

-so we add {-# NOINLINE checkBrackets #-}
+so we add {-# NOINLINE checkBrackets #-} and compile again.

 Generally, preventing inlining is a pessimization,